Academy for Academic Excellence

 School curriculum also addresses the needs of the at-risk learner.
 A full range of Special Education and ESL services are available to all students, and are provided by state certified staff.
 After a classroom assessment is completed, students receive instruction in the core subjects of Math, Science, English/Language Arts, and Social Studies.
 Instruction is provided to help the students make improvement in any identified areas of weakness.

-There are five campuses of Academy for Academic Excellence:
+There are four campuses of Academy for Academic Excellence:

 The DRC offers: - Regular Academic Program: Students (grades 6-12) take their appropriate course for the four core subjects and receive additional Math and English enrichment.
 DRC offers small class sizes, allowing students to get necessary academic assistance.